 - 1. Grade Point Average - A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission - 2.
 Bachelor's Degree in Nursing (BSN) from an accredited institution recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation or the evaluated equivalency. - 3.
 Current California Registered Nursing (RN) License - 4.
 Three Recommendations completed on forms provided - Must be from sources who can personally attest to the candidate's potential for scholarly and professional success: one personal, one academic, and one employer.
 Family members and friends may not complete recommendations. - 5.
 Professional Resume that includes current practice with a minimum of one (1) year work experience as RN for APRN concentrations (Nurse Practitioner; Clinical Nurse Specialist). - 6.
-A Comprehensive essay of no more than 1000 words that includes the following elements: - Purpose for entering the program - Significant events and influences that have affected your approach to life - Long-term professional goals - Reasons for choosing to study at California Baptist University - Essay must be submitted in APA format - 7.
+A Comprehensive essay of no more than 1000 words in APA 7th edition that includes the following elements: - Purpose for entering the program - Significant events and influences that have affected your approach to life - Long-term professional goals - Reasons for choosing to study at California Baptist University - Essay must be submitted in APA format - 7.
 Successful Interview with the College of Nursing - 8.
-Clearances: - CPR Certification - Background Check Clearance - Health Clearance - Drug Testing

-- Proof of Health Insurance - Proof of Motor Vehicle Insurance
+Clearances: - CPR Certification - Background Check Clearance - Health Clearance - Drug Testing - Proof of Health Insurance - Proof of Motor Vehicle Insurance - 9.
+Students are expected to work as a registered nurse during the program to gain clinical experience.

-This program is designed for California licensed Registered Nurses who hold a baccalaureate degree in nursing from an accredited institution recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation who are seeking to broaden their theoretical knowledge base and practice expertise building and expanding on entry-level nursing practice through graduate MSN education in one of the required concentration areas: Clinical Nurse Specialist (CNS) Adult-Gerontology; Family Nurse Practitioner (FNP); Healthcare Leadership (HCL); Nursing Informatics; and Nurse Educator.
+This program is designed for California licensed Registered Nurses who hold a baccalaureate degree in nursing from an accredited institution recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation who are seeking to broaden their theoretical knowledge base and practice expertise building and expanding on entry-level nursing practice through graduate MSN education in one of the required concentration areas: Adult-Gerontology Acute Care Nurse Practitioner; Family Nurse Practitioner (FNP); Healthcare Leadership (HCL); Nursing Informatics; Nurse Educator; Psychiatric Mental Health Nurse Practitioner.
 All concentration areas have supervised experiences that are sufficient to demonstrate mastery of the AACN Master's Essentials (2011).